 It was not surprising that we as a nation and our allies pulled together unconditionally: we had a dangerous enemy and we needed to prevail.
 Thousands of young people volunteered for military service, and some gave their lives.
 What is surprising and disappointing is that we haven’t been able to stick together since.
 Within the span of memory for any of us who were adults in 2001, we’ve lost our capacity to maintain an allegiance to each other.
 What the hell?

 I was too young to really understand the debates and protests about the Vietnam War (another defining moment for many older Americans), but I do understand that that, too, did deep and lasting damage to our cohesion as a nation united.
 So perhaps this eroding of our commitment to each other has been underway for many years.
-But if memories of 9/11 – the extraordinary danger we faced and ultimately destroyed – cannot sustain our cohesion…if a pandemic threatening our children and our elders doesn’t cause us to come together and problem-solve as ‘one nation, under God,’ then I really am challenged to imagine what it is going to take.
+But if memories of 9/11 – the extraordinary danger we faced and ultimately destroyed – cannot sustain our cohesion…if the recent challenges we’ve faced, including the pandemic, haven’t brought us to come together and problem-solve as ‘one nation, under God,’ then I really am challenged to imagine what it is going to take.

 As I prepare to honor all those who lost their lives on 9/11/01, I will be lifting up hope that we recover our willingness and capacity to recognize our many privileges, our responsibilities to each other, our shared fate and what obligations come with that reality.
 God Bless.